HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Computational Instructions

 The arithmetic, logical and bit field operations instruction represent the computation type instructions.
-Most of the computational instructions use the operand instruction format, where the operand fields, opMode and opArg, define one of the instruction operands.
-The computation instructions are divided into the numeric instructions **, ADC, SUB**, **ADCC**, **SUB** and **SBC**, the logical instructions **AND**, **OR**, **XOR** and the bit field operational instructions **EXTR**, **DEP** and **DSR**.
+The computation instructions are divided into the numeric instructions **ADD**, **ADC**, **SUB** and **SBC**, the logical instructions **AND**, **OR**, **XOR** and the bit field operational instructions **EXTR**, **DEP** and **DSR**.

 The numeric and logical instructions encode the second operand in the operand field.
 This allows for immediate values, register values and values accessed via their logical address.
 The numeric instructions allow for a carry/borrow bit for implementing multi-precision operations as well as the distinction between signed and unsigned operation overflow detection traps.
 The logical instructions allow to negate the operand as well as the output.
 The bit field instructions will perform bit extraction and deposit as well as double register shifting.
 These instruction not only implement bit field manipulation, they are also the base for all shift and rotate operations.

 The **CMP** instruction compares two values for a condition and returns a result of zero or one.
 The **SHLA** instruction is a combination of shifting an operand and adding a value to it.
 Simple integer multiplication with small values can elegantly be done with the help of this instruction.
-The LDI instruction allows to load a 16-bit value into the right or left half of a register.
-There are options to clear the register upfront, and to deposit the respective half without modifying the other half of the register.
-This way immediate values with a full 32-bit range can be constructed.

 ### Operand Encoding

-VCPU-32 features a register memory model, which means that one operand will be fetched from memory.
+VCPU-32 features a register memory model, which means that one operand may come from memory.
 Some computational instructions use the **operand** format to specify the operand in the computation.
 The **operand mode** field in instructions that use operand modes is used to specify how the second operand is decoded.
 The instruction generally has the opCode in position 0 ..
 5, the result register in position 6 ..
 9 and an instruction specific option field in position 10..11.
 Bits 12..13 encode the operand mode.
-There are four operand modes, which are immediate value modes, register modes, and addressing modes.
+There are four operand modes, which are immediate value mode, register mode, and two addressing modes.
 The following figure gives an overview of the instruction layout for instructions with operand encoding.

 ```
    <--- operation --> <-  res  -> <opt> <---------------- operand -------------------------------->